Leonezz/obsidian-tasks-calendar-wrapper/README.md

 # News

-I am currently re-implement both the calendar and timeline views with typescript and react, so that they can be integrated in the plugin in a real way!
+I am currently re-implementing both the calendar and timeline views with typescript and react, so that they can be integrated in the plugin in a real way!

 An alpha version which integrates the timeline view will be released soon!